canonical/matter-docs/tutorial/pi-gpio-commander.md

 ### DNS-SD

 The application uses DNS-SD to register itself and be discovered over the local network.
-To allow that we need to manually grant access:
+To allow that, we need to manually grant access:
 ```bash
 sudo snap connect matter-pi-gpio-commander:avahi-control
 ```